configcat/docs/website/docs/sdk-reference/java.md

 Evaluating rule: [Email:john@example.com] [CONTAINS] [@example.com] => match, returning "true"
 ```

+### Logging Implementation

+You can use any slf4j implementation for logging.
+Some available logger implementations doesn't show debug level messages by default.
+In these cases, you have to set up the logger configuration to receive all log message from the ConfigCat SDK.

+You can find <a href="https://github.com/configcat/java-sdk/blob/master/samples/console/src/main/resources/simplelogger.properties" target="_blank">slf4j-simple</a> and <a href="https://github.com/configcat/java-sdk/blob/master/samples/web/src/main/resources/logback.xml" target="_blank">logback</a> configuration examples in the [Sample Apps](#sample-apps).

 ## Sample Apps

 Check out our Sample Applications how they use the ConfigCat SDK